Three Thoughts about Grading

 For me, grading is a design solution with a technical outcome and a practical application.
-Here are three ways of applying creative problem solving to the process of grading patterns.
+Here are three ways of applying creative problem solving to the process of grading knitting patterns.

 Don’t forget design principles